SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 ### Ripple
 Twelve progressive Ripple items are placed in the pool rather than being awarded by visiting Spinning Top.
-Initially, Ripple is restricted to 1 (as with Karma for unmodded Artificer).
+Initially, Ripple is restricted to level 1 (as with Karma for unmodded Artificer).
-The first four Ripple items increase the maximum Ripple by one stage;
+The first four Ripple items increase the maximum Ripple by one level;
-after all four are collected, current Ripple may lie between 1 and 5.
+after all four are collected, current Ripple may lie between level 1 and level 5.
-The next four Ripple items increase both the minimum and maximum by one stage;
+The next four Ripple items increase both the minimum and maximum by one level;
-after eight total are collected, current Ripple may lie between 5 and 9.
+after eight total are collected, current Ripple may lie between level 5 and level 9.
 At this point, it is possible to enter ripplespace (but see `logic_ripplespace_min_req`).
-The final four Ripple items increase the minimum by one stage, after which current Ripple is fixed at 9.
+The final four Ripple items increase the minimum by one level, after which current Ripple is fixed at level 9.

-Effects which are tied to current Ripple, such as the behavior of the camouflage ability and the creation of Ripple spawn, remain tied to current Ripple.
+Effects which are tied to current Ripple level, such as the behavior of the camouflage ability and the creation of Ripple spawn, remain tied to current Ripple level.

 ## Checks